-This Is Living With CancerTM is a free online resource developed by Pfizer Oncology for all people living with cancer, regardless of age, income, race, location, cancer type or stage of disease.

-This comprehensive program is available to anyone in the United States whether they're on a Pfizer treatment or not, with a growing focus on those facing challenges accessing care.
+This Is Living With CancerTM is a program developed by Pfizer Oncology that includes resources designed for all people living with cancer, regardless of cancer type or stage of disease.
+This program is available to anyone in the United States, whether they're currently on a Pfizer treatment or not.